 We don’t yet have a house or land for daily communal practice, but we are interested in finding some land on which to create such a full time residential practice home (please contact us if you have any ideas!)
 For now we’re hosting a meditation group every Sunday at five pm at Kailash Ecovillage (4311 SE 37th Ave, Portland, OR), where we sit, practice walking meditation or some simple qigong, and have a talk.
 Then we make and enjoy a meal together (food is provided and is always free).
 We also offer occasional one day sittings, longer retreats, and several wilderness trips (our speciality) every summer.
 Everyone is welcome to join these events – please contact us at touchingearth (at) riseup (dot) net for the latest info on what’s going on and how to join.

-All the Sunday gathering talks are now being recorded, and can be found on archive.org at this link: Touching Earth Talks (they also include some talks given by Satya elsewhere).
+Some of the Sunday gathering talks have been recorded, and can be found on archive.org at this link: Touching Earth Talks (they also include some talks given by Satya elsewhere).